moeinhe83/Exercises-part-1-5/README.md

 Program Name ===> The Fifth Exercise

-Example ===> Write A Program That Takes A Number From The User and Checks Whether The Number Is Divisible By 3 & 6
+Example ===> Write A Program That Takes A Number From The User And Checks Whether The Number Is Divisible By 3 & 6

 Description Of Files: